The Agentic Future Is a Governance Problem as Much as a Technology Problem

 The Pilot Trap

 Here’s what the stall usually looks like from the inside.
 The AI team built their prototype using an API key and their personal laptops.
-Now they’re trying to deploy it to 2,000 employees, and suddenly there are questions they don’t have answers to.
+Now they are trying to deploy it to 10,000 employees, and suddenly there are questions for which they have no answers.
 Where does the data go?
 Who has access to what?
 How does this connect to the identity management system?
 What happens when an employee feeds it something sensitive?
 Is there an audit log?
-The AI team, which thought it was building a productivity tool, is now in a meeting with Legal, Security, IT, and Compliance, all of whom have entirely reasonable concerns that nobody planned for.
+The AI team, which thought it was building a productivity tool, is now in a meeting with Legal, Security, IT, and Compliance, all of whom have entirely reasonable concerns.

-The Tools People Already Have Don’t Solve It
+The Tools You Have Today Don’t Solve The Problem

 Most organizations already have something.
 Claude Desktop on personal machines.
 Microsoft Copilot bundled with their M365 subscription.
 Glean for enterprise search.
 Maybe a few other things that various teams have quietly adopted on their own.

 These are genuinely useful tools and nobody should pretend otherwise.
 But they share a structural limitation: they were designed to help individuals be more productive.
-They were not designed to be the infrastructure layer for an organization’s AI capabilities.
-Claude Desktop’s most advanced agentic features are still in research preview and not available on enterprise plans.
+They weren’t designed to be the infrastructure layer for an organization’s AI capabilities.
+As of the time of writing, Claude Desktop’s most advanced agentic features are still in research preview and not available on enterprise plans.
 Copilot’s governance tooling for managing agents at scale has been a known gap, with the risk that agent authority can multiply silently across an organization if the right architectural guardrails aren’t in place.
-Glean is excellent at what it does, but it’s a search and retrieval tool, not a platform for building and deploying agents across your workforce.
+Glean is good at what it does, but it’s a search and retrieval tool, not a platform for building and deploying autonomous agents that take action across your business.

-None of these, individually or combined, answer the question an enterprise security team will ask on day one: how do we govern what these agents can access, see, and do, across every employee and every workflow?
+None of these, individually or combined, answer the question an enterprise security team will ask on day one: how do we govern what these agents can see and do across every employee and every workflow?

-What Infrastructure for the Agentic Future Actually Looks Like
+What Does Infrastructure for the Agentic Future Look Like?

 Gemini Enterprise is Google’s answer to that question, and it’s worth being specific about what makes it different.